Gradient-free online learning of subgrid-scale dynamics with neural emulators: Discussion

 This work represents a first step toward more complex neural emulators.
-While the experimental system used here has a considerable amount of state parameters, more work will still be required for deploying our approach with full complexity physical models.
+While the experimental system used here has a considerable amount of state parameters, more work will still be required for deploying our approach into full complexity physical models.
 We have also seen that the SGS learning step is sensitive to the quality of the neural emulator, which could be a potential issue when emulating larger numerical systems.
-However, we are optimistic that improving the performance of the emulator is technically possible, as we have already seen large improvements between two neural architectures.
+However, we are optimistic that improving the performance of the emulator is technically possible, as we have already seen large improvements between architectures of different complexities.
+Recently, some progress has been made on accurate short-range atmosphere \cite{price2025probabilistic} and ocean emulators \cite{chattopadhyay2024oceannet} using neural operators and architectures based on diffusion.
+While the long-term stability of these emulators is still an open question, long-horizon, but coarser-resolution emulators have also been proposed to address these issues \cite{watt2025ace2,dheeshjith2025samudra}.
 At this stage, it is also unclear how our algorithm compares with other existing gradient free training techniques.
 In particular, it would be informative to perform a comparison with the approach described in \cite{pedersen2023reliable} that proposes to use neural emulation to map model states at different future times in order to train SGS parametrizations.
+Systematic comparisons of the proposed approach with techniques that approximate the gradient of the loss function either by not propagating through the solver \cite{list2024temporal}, or using a first order approximation \cite{ouala2024online} would certainly benefit to the community.